Bruno von Freytag-Löringhoff

 Replica of the computational machine by Wilhelm Schickard, 1623.
 Freytag-Löringhoff built several of these during his study of Wilhelm Schickard, possibly including this one.

 Life

-After attending lectures in mathematics, physics, musicology and philosophy at the Universities of Greifswald and Munich, Freytag earned his doctorate in Philosophy in Greifswald in 1936 and habilitated in 1944 in Freiburg im Breisgau and 1947 in Tübingen after taking part in the war.
+After attending lectures in mathematics, physics, musicology and philosophy at the University of Greifswald and the Ludwig-Maximilians-Universität München, Freytag earned his doctorate in Philosophy in Greifswald in 1936 and habilitated in 1944 in Freiburg im Breisgau and 1947 in Tübingen after taking part in the war.
 From 1955, Freytag-Löringhoff was Professor of Philosophy at the University of Tübingen.
 In 1957, he reconstructed the first calculating machine of 1623, which was handed down only in scanty sketches from the Tübingen astronomy professor Wilhelm Schickard.
 He also built the data sticks from Schickard.
 After his retirement in 1977, Freytag studied the structures of the still-new PCs.

 Research

 During the Third German Congress of Philosophy in October 1950, Freytag-Löringhoff presented a series of theses to the Symposium, where he argued that the various logical systems were not pure but that each of them includes a pure kernel that could be identified and separated out.
 The kernel could be considered pure philosophical logic, i.e. logic tout court which is characterised by its properties, that is, identity, contradiction and their interweaving (Verflechtung).
 Although there were many logical calculi, he considered pure logic to be unique and that diverse logical systems are mathematical systems that must be interpreted with the aid of pure logic.
 For Freytag-Löringhoff: